Asian shares on edge as U.S. bond yields rise, oil volatile

 "There's a lot going on at the moment," said senior Asia economist Carlos Casanova at Swiss private bank UBP.

-Chinese blue chips (.CSI300) were last flat 0.1% and are up about 0.5% so far this week, versus a near 1% fall this week in the Asian regional benchmark.
-Hong Kong shares (.HSI) lost 0.1%.
+Chinese blue chips (.CSI300) were up 0.3% and are up about 0.7% so far this week, versus a near 1% fall this week in the Asian regional benchmark.

-Overnight, yields on 10-year U.S. Treasury notes rose more than 5 basis points to as high as 1.684% while yields on 30-year Treasury bond gained 6 basis points.
+Overnight, yields on 10-year U.S. Treasury notes rose more than 5 basis points (bps) to as high as 1.684% while yields on 30-year Treasury bond gained 6 bps.
 Two-year U.S. Treasury yields slipped having touched their highest level since March 2020 on Monday.

 "There's a risk that the Fed may speed up tapering (of its bond-buying stimulus programme) and that in turn means the timetable for tightening may be brought forward, contributing to the stronger dollar," said currency strategist Sim Moh Siong at Bank of Singapore.

-Investors will be scrutinising the minutes of the U.S. Federal Reserve policy committee's November meeting to be published later in the global day for signs that the pace of tapering could accelerate.
+Investors will be scrutinising the minutes of the U.S. Federal Reserve policy committee's November meeting to be published later in the day for clues on whether the pace of its tapering could accelerate.

 Major currencies are largely trading based on market expectations of central banks' interest rate normalisation schedules.

-New Zealand's central bank lifted interest rates for the second time in as many months on Wednesday, driven by rising inflationary pressure and as an easing of coronavirus restrictions supported economic activity.
+New Zealand's central bank raised interest rates for the second time in as many months on Wednesday, driven by inflationary pressures and as an easing of coronavirus restrictions supported economic activity.

-However, with markets having been open to the possibility of a larger hike, the New Zealand dollar wobbled on the news before ending marginally weaker at $0.6928.
+However, with markets having been open to the possibility of a larger hike, the New Zealand dollar weakened 0.6% to $0.6928.

-Next on the agenda in Asia is the Bank of Korea (BOK), which has its policy meeting Thursday.

-All but one of 30 economists in a Nov.
-15-22 Reuters poll predicted the BOK would raise its base interest rate (KROCRT=ECI) by 25 basis points to 1.00%, with the dissenter anticipating a larger hike. read more
+The Turkish lira remained under pressure, falling almost 2% in early trade to 13.057 per dollar after a historic nosedive on Tuesday as President Tayyip Erdogan defended recent rate cuts and vowed to win his "economic war of independence". read more

 Otherwise, currency markets paused for breath on Wednesday as the dollar largely held onto recent gains against most peers on the back of rising Treasury yields.